PolishCloneTroopers/project-convor-vite/README.md

 > [!WARNING]
-> The project was canceled due to the group ennding its public-oriented activity.
+> The project was canceled due to the group ending its public-oriented activity :(

 ---